Mosquito Breeding Control

 Mosquito fish can eat 100 to 500 larvae per day.
 They are used in ponds, cisterns, irrigated fields, and marshy areas.
 The Health Department provides gambusia fish to the public for us in their garden pools and small landscape ponds.

 Only chemicals approved by the Environmental Protection Agency (EPA)

 are used to kill adult mosquitoes as they breed.
-This is accomplished by dispensing concentrated EPA-approved insecticides in ultra-low volume amounts with truck-mounted equipment in the early hours of the morning before daybreak, during the time of year when mosquitoes breed most.
+This is accomplished by dispensing concentrated EPA-approved insecticides in ultra-low volume amounts with truck-mounted equipment in the early evening hours.